 As people gathered by the waterfront at Terreiro do Paço watching the setting sun I found a perch on a low wall and joined them.
-A busker was playing a guitar, a beguiling melody drifting through the air.
+A busker was playing the guitar, a beguiling melody drifting through the air.
 As the sky changed colours through shades of blues, pinks, golds and yellows, I sat there smiling to myself, feeling a sense of freedom and excitement.
-I’d arrived in Lisbon that afternoon and was wondering what adventures (culinary of otherwise) I might have over the next few days.
+I’d arrived in Lisbon that afternoon and was wondering what adventures (culinary or otherwise) I might have over the next few days.
 There is something so exhilarating about visiting a new city alone.

 Walking back through the Arco da Rua Augusta along the pedestrianised street the Christmas lights added a seasonal flavour, the occasional busker entertained the crowds and there was a festive buzz in the air.